scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 As discussed in :cite:`thuerey_physics-based_2022`, solving partial differential equations with deep learning is still a work-in-progress.
 It may not work in many situations.
 Nevertheless, it does not mean we should stay away from PINN and discard this idea.
-Stepping away from a new thing gives zeros chance for it to evolve, and we will never know if PINN can be improved to a mature state that works well.
+Stepping away from a new thing gives zero chance for it to evolve, and we will never know if PINN can be improved to a mature state that works well.
-Of course, overly promoting its bright side with success stories does not help, either.
+Of course, overly promoting its bright side with only success stories does not help, either.
 Rather, we should honestly face all troubles, difficulties, and challenges.
 Knowing the problem is the first step to solving it.